thunderheadone/one-sdk-android/README.md

 });
 ```

 The response can be passed to the `processResponse` method, as shown above.
-By calling this method the response is returned to the SDK to process, attaching any activity capture, trattribute capture, or optimize instructions to the Interaction.
+By calling this method the response is returned to the SDK to process, attaching any activity capture, attribute capture, or optimize instructions to the Interaction.

 *Note:*
 - If you set a callback for an automatically triggered Interaction, you are advised to remove that callback as soon as it is no longer needed under your activity or fragment’s `onStop` method.